zoekoukouve/Client-Server/Readme.md

 -	clients.cpp: Contains the code of each client procedure.
 -	aid_functions.cpp: Contains auxiliary functions.
 -	shared_memory.h: Contains shared memory's definition.
-There is a MakeFile, so the executable is compiled with the "make" command and executed with a command of the form ./server clients files_amounts requests lamda filenames e.g. ./server 20 2 7 0.05 example.txt notes.txt

 # Comments